-The Life After Trauma Organization (LATO)’s mission is to foster empathetic and effective approaches to help children, adolescents and adults to prevent and recover from the full spectrum of trauma in today’s world.
+The Life After Trauma Organization (LATO)’s mission is to foster empathetic and effective clinical approaches to help children, adolescents and adults to prevent and recover from the full spectrum of trauma in today’s world.

 Since LATO was founded in 2014, the mission has focused on creating innovative programs to help children and adults achieve the most desirable and achievable outcomes on their journey toward recovery from trauma.

 To realize our mission and achieve our vision LATO’s long-range goals are to: